ieisystem/ieisystem.inmanage/README.md

 Main steps:

-Install Ansible 2.10
+* Install Ansible 2.10
-Install inManage
+* Install inManage: pip install inManage
 <!--- A step-by-step reproduction of the problem is helpful if there is no related issue -->
 Thes modules require the following to be installed on the control node: